Arthrimus/BlueRetro-HW2-GameCube/README.md

 ![](./doc/BRHW2GC.jpg)

 ## Introdution
+**Warning, this PCB design has not been validated yet.
+I have prototypes being manufactured currentlu, but they are not here yet so this design is currently untested.
+Proceed at your own risk.**

 This is an internal QSB (Quick Solder Board) for the GameCube Cotroller Port PCB that adds BlueRetro with most of the HW2 Feature set.
 It is based on [Darthclouds BlueRetro](https://github.com/darthcloud/BlueRetro) and on [ManClouds Current Mirror](https://github.com/ManCloud/CurrentTrigger).